BioinformaticsSTU/TGStools/README.md

 ----------------------------

-an integration classification tool of CNCI and PLEK for identify coding or non-coding transcripts (fasta file and gtf file)
+an integration classification tool of CNCI and PLEK for identify coding or non-coding transcripts (fasta file and gtf file) **This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**

 ### Input files